carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 net.ipv4.ip_forward=1
 ```

-Apply changes inmmediately
+Apply changes immediately
 ```
 sudo sysctl --system
 ```

 Verify that IP forwarding is enabled by running the following command.
-If the ouput is "1", everything is fine by now.
+If the output is "1", everything is fine by now.
 ```
 cat /proc/sys/net/ipv4/ip_forward
 ```

 We need now to ensure that the IP tables are configured to allow NAT (Network Address Translation) between network interfaces.

 `iptables-persistent` is a package that automatically saves your current iptables rules and loads them when the system boots.
-Lets install it (press _yes_ all the times it is needed):
+Let's install it (press _yes_ all the times it is needed):
 ```
 sudo apt install iptables-persistent
 ```